Do you have dreams of losing weight, having abs, and looking fit by summer?

 While restricting calories is critical, it’s not the only thing you should consider when starting your PSMF.

-Aside from a calorie deficit, here are some other top takeaways to take into account when calculating successful macros for PSMF:
+Aside from a calorie deficit, here are some other top takeaways to take into account when calculating your macros for PSMF:

 - Prioritise protein and increase the percentage of calories coming from protein.

 - Most importantly, we need protein to preserve metabolically active lean muscle mass.
-Without it, our bodies break down our muscle tissue which is responsible for burning calories at rest.
+Without it, our bodies break down our muscle tissue responsible for burning calories at rest.

 - A high protein % can stimulate muscle growth and raise our metabolic rate, despite eating at a calorie deficit.

 - Protein is the most thermogenic macronutrient, meaning we burn the most energy breaking it down.
-It is also the most satiating, and high-protein foods typically have a high satiety index.
+It is also the most satiating.

 - Reduce energy from fat and non-fibre carbohydrates.